top of page

 Chloe Hageman

 Chloe Hageman is from Iola Kansas.
-She is currently attending Emporia State University and majoring in Psychology and is a member of the Emporia State Stingers Dance Team!
-Chloe danced competitively for 8 years and has taught classes of all styles for 5 years at her home studio, Supernova Dance Authority.
+She is currently attending Emporia State University and majoring in Psychology and will graduate this December with her Bachelors!
+Congratulations Miss Chloe!
+Miss Chloe was a member of the Emporia State Stingers Dance Team for 2 years.
+Chloe danced competitively for 8 years and has taught classes of all styles including Jazz, Tap, Hip-hop, Ballet, Musical Theater, Pom and Technique for 5 years at her home studio, Supernova Dance Authority.Before coming to ESU she was also a member of the dance team at Allen Community College.

-Before coming to ESU she was also a member of the dance team at Allen Community College.
-Chloe is excited to be able to get back into a studio working with students again and is looking forward to an amazing year of dance and meeting all of her new students and dance families!
+Miss Chloe is excited to be back for her 2nd year with Kanvas and get into the studio to work with students.
+She is looking forward to an amazing year of dance and meeting all of her new students and dance families!

 Screen Shot 2022-07-30 at 1.18.47 AM.png